-If you’re trying to decide between Chase vs. Wells Fargo credit cards, there are more factors to consider than meets the eye.
+If you’re trying to decide between Chase and Wells Fargo credit cards, there are more factors to consider than meets the eye.
 You’ll want to take a close look at the cardholder benefits you can qualify for, yet you should also consider the footprint of the bank you’re considering.
 Meanwhile, you’ll want to compare the rewards credit cards each of these card issuers offer, as well as how easy they make it to get approved.

-Here’s what we think: when it comes to comparing Chase versus Wells Fargo as your future card issuer, it’s best to consider each brand as a whole rather than just limited-time credit card offers that could easily change.
+Here’s what we think: when it comes to comparing Chase to Wells Fargo as your future card issuer, it’s best to consider each brand as a whole rather than just limited-time credit card offers that could easily change.

 Chase: Details and benefits

 Chase has more than 4,700 brick-and-mortar bank branches, as well as over 16,000 ATMs nationwide.
 On the credit card front, Chase boasts around 30 different rewards credit cards for individuals and businesses.
 Some of their cards are offered through its own loyalty program, which is known as Chase Ultimate Rewards.
 However, Chase also offers co-branded credit cards with airline and hotel programs like Southwest Rapid Rewards, World of Hyatt, Marriott Bonvoy, British Airways and more.